 When was the last time you looked in your pet’s mouth?
 Every year, we spend a few months outlining and educating the importance of dental health and oral hygiene.
 But in reality, this should be discussed all year round.

 Did you know that when a cat or dog has dental disease, it often goes undetected?
 Why?
 Because a pet with dental disease is in pain long before they stop eating.
-Dogs and cats will not show they are in pain (this is a survival instinct from their wild ancestry).
-In fact, dogs and cats feel dental pain as much as we do.
-In fact, they have around 60% more of the highly sensitive nerve endings in their teeth as we do.
+Dogs and cats will not show they are in pain (this is a survival instinct).
+In fact, dogs and cats feel dental pain just as much as we do.
+They have around 60% more of the highly sensitive nerve endings in their teeth.

 Dental disease is one of the most common problems in dogs and cats.
 Over 70%-80% of dogs and cats over the age of 3 have some sort of dental disease.
 And if left untreated it can turn into periodontitis often resulting in tooth loss and damage in the later stages.